You have no items in your shopping cart.

 The state is split up into three zones for duck hunting, and season dates are different in each of these regions.
 Many waterfowl hunters aren't aware of the playa lake areas in the Northern Texas panhandle so make sure to take a look.
 It holds a variety of species such as green-headed mallards and elegant pintails within fields of corn, wheat and peanuts.

-The Texas Parks & Wildlife Department lists more detailed information here!
+The Texas Parks & Wildlife Department lists more detailed information on their respective website.

 2019 Total Duck Harvest - 1.09 Million